Home » Free From » Gluten Free » Black Forest Gâteau: Kick-Back Indulgence

 If you’d like to see some more gluten-free recipes, I have quite a few of them.

 Thanks for visiting Tin and Thyme.
-If you make this kick-back Black Forest gâteau, I’d love to hear about it in the comments below or via social media.
+If you make this kick-back Black Forest gâteau, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Black Forest Gâteau.
 PIN IT.